Finding the Best Places to Retire Since 2006!

 Retire in Altamonte Springs, Florida?

-Overview: Suburban Altamonte Springs is north of Orlando in east central Florida.
+Overview: Altamonte Springs is a sunny suburban town north of Orlando in east central Florida.
 People choose to live here primarily for its low cost of living and central location.
 The white sands of New Smyrna Beach, Port Orange and Daytona Beach are just an hour away.

 The heart of Altamonte Springs is Cranes Roost Lake and Park, which includes a walkway, a plaza, a musical fountain and the Eddie Rose Amphitheater.
 The city's pedestrian-friendly Uptown is filled with lofts, shopping venues and events, including Winestock and Central Florida's largest 4th of July celebration.
 Seminole State and the University of Central Florida have satellite campuses in Altamonte Springs, and the city's well-stocked library hosts guest authors and art exhibits.
 Residents enjoy two pools, four recreation centers, a boardwalk, a fishing dock, and a science center in Lake Lotus Nature Park.
 There is a public boat ramp at Lake Orienta, and nearby Wekiva Springs State Park offers swimming and kayaking.
 Fishing, hiking, and biking are permitted in the Wekiva River Buffer Conservation Area.

-Altamonte Mall has major retailers, including Sears, Dillard's and Macy's and more.
+Altamonte Mall has major retailers, including Dillard's, Macy's and more.
 Restaurants include everything from very good national chains to mom and pop delis.
 The city has a good mix of single family homes and condominiums, and neighborhoods run from the elegant with Mediterranean-style homes to the very modest with simple concrete block ranch ramblers.

 Population: 44,000 (city proper)